vipulnaik/diet-exercise-health/events/2024/2024-10-09-dental-cleaning.md

 also clarified that my Internet research suggested that the black stains aren't an issue, but I wanted to get confirmation.

+The dentist asked me if I drank any tea or coffee.
+I said I didn't.

 The dentist mentioned that the hygienist had already done a good job covering up the stain.